 The most unintentionally hilarious Rumsfeld ‘snowflake’ memos

-On Jan.
-24, the first portion of the roughly 59,000 pages’ worth of Donald Rumsfeld’s memos were released after an almost seven-year-long legal battle under the Freedom of Information Act.
+When the first portion of the roughly 59,000 pages' worth of Donald Rumsfeld's memos were released after an almost seven-year-long legal battle under the Freedom of Information Act, people were eager to read them.
 The first 913 pages cover part of his time as the Secretary of Defense during 2001.

 They were nicknamed "snowflakes" by his aides, as the pieces of paper would often have just a few sentences written them and would cover the Pentagon like a blizzard.
 It is completely understandable that former Secretary of Defense Rumsfeld was a busy man pre- and post-9/11, but his memos make him seem less like the Chief Executive Officer of the Armed Forces and more like Bill Lumbergh from Office Space.